-Balances payable to affiliates result from a coinsurance agreement between PLIC, a wholly owned life insurance subsidiary of PLC, and RGBM, and the retrocession contracts for certain reinsurance business ceding from PLRL Canada branch and RIBM UK branch to PLIC, as described further in Note 15.
+Balances payable to affiliates result from a retrocession contract for certain reinsurance business between RIBM (2021: PLRL), and PLIC, as described further in Note 15.
 Balances payable to non-affiliates represent amounts owed that are resulting from the agreements between these non-affiliates and the Company.
 Amounts receivable and balances payable are offset for account settlement purposes for contracts where the right of offset exists.

-ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)
+1. ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)